shocking truth web hosting

 Hidden web hosting costs can triple your expected yearly spend.
 Flashy promises like “unlimited everything” evaporate in the fine print.
 Here are the insider realities hosts hope you never discover.

-Hosts advertise “unlimited bandwidth,” but every shared plan has an invisible throttle.
-Once your site hits an undisclosed I/O limit—often around 1,500 daily visitors—page loads slow to a crawl.
+Hosts advertise “unlimited bandwidth,” but every shared plan has an invisible throttle around 1,500 daily visitors.
+Once you hit an undisclosed I/O limit, page loads slow to a crawl.
 Support blames “resource abuse.”

 • Read the Acceptable Use Policy for exact inode and database caps.